zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

         **Important!**  Ensure that the service ID is set properly with the following considerations:

-         * When two API services use the same service ID, the API gateway considers the services to be clones.
+         * When two API services use the same service ID, the API Gateway considers the services to be clones.
 An incoming API request can be routed to either of them.
          * The same service ID should be set for only multiple API service instances for API scalability.
          * The service ID value must contain only lowercase alphanumeric characters.
          * The service ID cannot contain more than 40 characters.